-I am passionate about empowering the NYC driving public with the knowledge to navigate the mean streets of NYC , and avoid extravagantly priced parking tickets.
+I am passionate about empowering the driving public with the knowledge to avoid a costly NYC parking ticket

-I am currently working on an E-Book which will recommend what action to take after you and your wallet feel the sting of a parking ticket.
+I am currently working on an E-Book that will recommend what action to take after you and your wallet feel the sting of a NYC parking ticket.
 It’s coming soon.
 Keep an eye out for it.

 Here is a preview of some of the valuable information in our upcoming book.